Raven-biosciences/chemX_docs/docs/FAQ.md

 `Can I try out ChemX before buying it?`
 : Yes, it is possible to get access to a trial version of ChemX.
 The trial version is fully funtional except for the option to upload your own dataset.
 You can only test on pre-linked datasets from MoleculeNet.

+`Is there a limit to how many molecules I can model at once?` : Yes, there is a hard limit of 200,000 molecules during modelling.
+We recommend using less than 100,000 molecules for modelling to keep the experience smooth.

+`Is there a limit on how many molecules I can screen at once?` : No, there is no limit to how many molecules you can screen; however, be aware that even the rapid 1-dimensional featurizers like RDKit take hours to calculate for 1 mio. molecules.

 ## Technical issues

 `How do I reverse a transformation on my screening results so I can interpret my results?`